JetBrains/Qodana/topics/qodana-yaml.md

 You can exclude files and paths from analyses on a per-inspection basis and for all inspections at once.

-To exclude all paths in a project from the inspection scope, omit the `paths` node.
+To exclude all paths in a project from the analysis scope, omit the `paths` node.

 <note>Starting from version 2022.3, if using the <code>qodana.recommended</code> and <code>qodana.starter</code>
-profiles, Qodana reads <code>.gitignore</code> files of your project and defines the files and folders to be ignored during inspections.</note>
+profiles, Qodana reads <code>.gitignore</code> files of your project and defines the files and folders to be ignored during the analysis.</note>

 ### Examples
 {id="exclude-example"}